validmind/documentation/README.md

 ## How our docs site is rendered

-We use [Quarto](https://quarto.org) to render our docs, an open-source docs framework based on Pandoc that supports multiple input formats.
+We use [Quarto](https://quarto.org) to render our docs, an open-source docs framework based on Pandoc that supports multiple formats.
 Source content lives in `site/`, with HTML output rendered in `site/_site`:

 ```bash
 site